Numerical Approximation of Gaussian random fields on Closed Surfaces: Numerical Scheme

 \section{Numerical Scheme}

 We propose a numerical scheme based on the integral representation

 of the solution to the SPDE~\eqref{e:spde}.

 The numerical approximation of $\widetilde u$ consists of two steps.
 Following \cite{herrmann2020multilevel}, we approximate the white noise in a finite element space via projection.
-Then, the integral representation~\eqref{e:num_int} is approximated using a sinc quadrature and where the integrand is approximated at each quadrature point using a standard finite element method.
-We refer to \cite{bonito2015numerical} for the original development and to \cite{bonito2021approximation} for its extension to the fractional Laplace-Beltrami problem on surfaces.
-The results in \cite{BP15,bonito2021approximation} do not apply in the present stochastic context.
+Then, the integral representation~\eqref{e:num_int} is approximated using a sinc quadrature combined with a standard finite element method for the approximation of the integrand at each quadrature point.
+We refer to \cite{bonito2015numerical,BP15} for the original development and to \cite{bonito2021approximation} for its extension to the fractional Laplace--Beltrami problem on surfaces.
+The results in \cite{bonito2015numerical,BP15,bonito2021approximation} do not apply in the present stochastic context.

 We start with the construction of the finite element space.